Western North: 18 pick forms for NDC Primaries, three to go unopposed | Ghana News Agency

 By Alex Baah Boadi

-Three persons, including the incumbent Member of Parliament, picked their forms in Aowin constituency.
+Three persons, including the incumbent Member of Parliament, picked their forms in the Aowin constituency.

 Mr Emmanuel Adanse Bonah, Mr Sam Jerome, regional communication officer, Mr frank Pedro Asare, former constituency Youth Organiser and Mr Kofi Benteh Afful picked forms to contest in the Wiawso constituency.